Frameworkium/frameworkium.github.io/_pages/Asserts.md

 Google Truth - `assertThat`

-Many assert libraries are available, but we recommend using Google's [Truth](https://google.github.io/truth/) library - it's nice and flexible, produces far more verbose assertion errors, and is already part of frameworkium - just `import static com.google.common.truth.Truth.assertThat;` at the top of your test.
+Many assert libraries are available, but we recommend using Google's [Truth](https://google.github.io/truth/) library - it's nice and flexible, produces far more useful assertion errors, and is part of Frameworkium - just `import static com.google.common.truth.Truth.assertThat;` at the top of your test class.

-Some examples:
+## Examples

-Basics
+### Basics

 ```java
 assertThat(someInt).isEqualTo(5);